 Early Origins of the Olfork family

 The surname Olfork was first found in West Somerset in the hundred of Whitley at Holford, a village and civil parish that dates back to the Domesday Book of 1086 where it was listed as Holeforde.
 The place name literally meant "hollow ford, ford in a hollow," from the Old English words hol + ford.
 The River Holford which runs through the village flows to the sea at Kilve.

 Early History of the Olfork family

-Another 183 words (13 lines of text) covering the years 1717, 1541 and 1588 are included under the topic Early Olfork History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Olfork research.
+Another 202 words (14 lines of text) covering the years 1587, 1717, 1541 and 1588 are included under the topic Early Olfork History in all our PDF Extended History products and printed products wherever possible.

 Olfork Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Olfork family name include Holford, Holfords and others.

 Early Notables of the Olfork family (pre 1700)